 The open office trend has been met with mixed reactions.
 One common criticism from those who dislike open offices is the perceived loss of status.
 Some senior executives have expressed concern when transitioning from their traditional office building to a new open office building:

-"I’ve worked really hard to get a private office, and now you’re telling me we’re going to move to an environment where I really don’t have an office."
+"I’ve worked hard to get a private office, and now you’re telling me we’re going to move to an environment where I don’t have an office."

 "I don’t have the same sense of stability."

 The old notion of status is still important to many managers.
-However, identifying status in the open office is much more nuanced than seeing who is working in the corner office.
-Therefore, an open office manager needs to be flexible and embrace both the traditional and new notions of status.
+However, identifying status in the open office is much more nuanced than seeing who works in the corner office.
+Therefore, an open office manager needs to be flexible and embrace traditional and new notions of status.
 Here’s how.

 Recognizing Managers

-One way to promote status is to have a prominently featured recognition and awards wall.
-The wall could include a segment just for managers to present certifications and awards.
-There could also be photographs of the managers so that they are more recognizable among the sea of workstations.
+One way to promote status is to have a prominent recognition and awards wall.
+The wall could include a segment for managers to present certifications and awards.
+It could also include photographs of the managers so that they are more recognizable among the sea of workstations.

 Providing Space Amenities

 Some elements of the traditional office environment can be incorporated into the open office.
 For example, you can still provide managers with more space.
 Some have a larger workstation, while others still hold on to smaller private offices.
-Having an assigned space, like my client’s manager that I mentioned above, is also a way of recognizing the manager.
+Having an assigned space, like my client’s manager, which I mentioned above, is also a way of recognizing the manager.
 I have also seen:

 · High-walled workstations for more privacy

-· Workstations with a small built-in conference area to one side
+· Workstations with a small built-in conference area on one side

 · Larger chairs

-· Higher quality workstations, e.g., workstation with wood finishes
+· Higher quality workstations, e.g., workstations with wood finishes

 Promoting Change

-In the end, like Mark Zuckerberg, a manager does not need a larger office to be recognized by an organization.
-The manager has a job, title, and benefits package that should align with his/her level of responsibility.
-The manager can also receive recognition through leadership opportunities and/or serving as a coach or mentor to other employees.
+In the end, like Mark Zuckerberg, an organization can recognize a manager without a larger office.
+The manager has a job, title, and benefits package that should align with their level of responsibility.
+The manager can also receive recognition through leadership opportunities and coaching or mentoring other employees.
 There are many internal ways of recognition other than space.

 Manage the Change

-The issue is that space has been seen in the past as an amenity that signifies one’s level of responsibility and recognition.
-Removing space as a method of recognition requires managers to adjust to a new culture and a new way of working in an open office layout.
-In my opinion, this adjustment requires change management.
-Organizations moving to an open office should invest in their managers through coaching and training to help them make the adjustment.
-By doing so, their space can be reduced without the harsh feelings that something has been taken away or that managers have less value.
-In the end, this will not only help your managers adjust, it will keep them happier and more productive during and after the move to an open office.
+The issue is that space has been seen as an amenity that signifies one’s level of responsibility and recognition.
+Removing space as a recognition method requires managers to adjust to a new culture and way of working in an open office layout.
+In my opinion, this adjustment involves change management.
+Organizations moving to an open office should invest in their managers through coaching and training to help them adjust.
+Doing so can reduce their space without the harsh feeling that something has been taken away or that managers have less value.
+In the end, this will help your managers adjust and keep them happier and more productive during and after the move to an open office.